-- You need behavioral assessments—science on your side.
-We use MBTI® Step II (RT), the Delta 360, the Spectrum Leadership model, and many assessments that will pinpoint your course of action.
+2. You need behavioral assessments—science on your side.
+We use MBTI® Step II (RT), the Delta 360, the CPI 260 Leadership model, and other assessments that will pinpoint your course of action.

-- You need realtime feedback from an executive coach to guide you through the process.
+3. You need real time feedback from an executive coach to guide you through the process.
 Your ability to lead the team calls for an effective, experienced coach who can help you apply what you’ve learned and give you feedback on your increasingly effective leadership.
 There will be challenges in the beginning, and a coach can be that voice that helps you succeed.

 There is hardly anyone who does not feel that others “don’t get you,” and this is true.
 Life is an imperfect process of connecting with other people.
 Halvorson’s book is a great tool to helping us do that.